back to top

 Ask any Vietnamese living outside Vietnam about what dish they would eat first when they return to the country; it is most likely that you will get pho as their first answer.
 Pho is undoubtedly the ambassador which helps raise the profile of Vietnamese cuisine on the global map.
-However, pho in the heart of its people is more than just a universal dish but a cultural monument that we take pride in, a reminder of how rich and unique our heritage is, and an intimate image that we hold on to as a piece of our soul.
+However, pho in the heart of its people is more than just a universal dish; it is a cultural monument that we take pride in, a reminder of how rich and unique our heritage is, and an intimate image that we hold on to as a piece of our soul.

 A brief history of pho